gquere/ngp2/README.md

 ngp -o .py 'test(' ..
 ```

-### Find numbers using a regexp in the current dir, ignoring directory ./test/
+### Find numbers using a regexp in the current dir, ignoring all directories named "test"
 ```
 ngp -re '[0-9]\+' -x test
 ```